mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Despite the continued expansion of the Imperium, the Moot and its Chancellor were frustrated by the unwillingness of the Empress to address the Imperium's most pressing issues.
-Nicholle's great- grandfather had left unfinished business to his heirs.
+Nicholle's great-grandfather had left unfinished business to his heirs.
 The Peace of Ftahalr was a singular achievement but most believed it merely delayed confrontation with the Aslan; a long-term solution was required.
 Furthermore,